 Simple Tactics for Killer Quads

-In addition, limit your leg training to no more than 60 minutes.
+Limit your leg training to no more than 60 minutes.
 I don’t care how eager and pumped you are.
 If you train longer you’ll just continue to have small, weak, little legs and get laughed at.
-You can get a more than quality leg workout and build killer quads in an hours’ time in the gym.
+You can get a quality leg workout and build killer quads in an hours’ time in the gym.

-You could be undertraining your legs if you leave your leg training to last and only do a couple of easy exercises for a few reps and sets.
+You could be under training your legs if you leave your leg training to last and only do a couple of easy exercises for a few reps and sets.
 We know who you are.
 We see you in the gym.
-To build killer quads you need to implement a certain amount of effort.
+If you want to build killer quads you need to implement a certain amount of effort.
 You need to be choosing some compound exercises like squats and deadlifts.

 Don’t think you are going to build killer quads by skimping out on leg day or thinking light leg training will work.
 Leg training requires intense work and training variety.
-This is why many lifters don’t’ have killer quads.
+This is why many lifters don’t’ have impressive legs.
 They don’t put for the needed effort.
-Killer quads takes hard work and dedicated focus.
+Building killer quads takes hard work and dedicated focus.